-For the BA in Art History, students must complete 48 credit hours of coursework, including 39 in art history and 9 in studio art, with a minimum grade of C in all major coursework.
-The foundation courses (ARH 2050 and 2051) provide a broad view of major artists and monuments from around the world and should be taken as early as possible.
-A seminar (ARH 4800) is required of all majors.
-Majors are also required to take Communication for Art and Design (SPC 2067) and Information Technology for Art Historians (ARH 2814).
+For the BA in Art History, students must complete 48 credit hours of coursework, including 42 in art history and 6 in studio art, with a minimum grade of C in all major coursework.
+The foundation survey courses (ARH 2050 and 2051) provide an overview of major artists and works of art from around the world.
+Two seminars (ARH 4800) are required of all majors.
 For a detailed outline of program requirements, see Course Distribution below.
 For undergraduate courses offered in the upcoming semester, see Current Courses.

 |Course Distribution||Current Courses||Internships|